ivario123/dissarmv7/operation/README.md

   Assembly language for Disarmv7
 </h1>

-This crate defines the high level representation of the parsed instructions from [`disarmv7`](../).
+This crate defines the high-level representation of the parsed instructions from [`disarmv7`](../).
-Moreover it exports Builders and what we are calling a consumer which ensures that all fields of a struct are extracted, this is probably not generally useable but in this case it ensures that the translators are explicit about what fields are not used.
+Moreover, it exports Builders and what we are calling a consumer which ensures that all fields of a struct are extracted, this is probably not generally useable but in this case, it ensures that the translators are explicit about what fields are not used.

 ## Syntax